elithrade/.dotfiles-wsl-v2/README.md

 This repo contains config files for my WSL environment.

-All Neovim configs are not managed by [nvim-lazy](https://github.com/elithrade/nvim-lazy).
+All Neovim configs are now managed by [nvim-lazy](https://github.com/elithrade/nvim-lazy).

 ## Installation